-Getting out of hibernation mode and preparing to train for a half marathon this summer takes careful preparation to not only complete but also enjoy those 13.1 miles.
-Sean Garbutt, director of training programs for three Fleet Feet running shops in and around Sacramento, California, knows a thing or two about first-timers.
-He has guided and trained hundreds of athletes for half marathons, and with his tips, you’ll be participating in no time.
+In order to run for a half marathon this fall, it takes careful preparation to not only complete but also enjoy those 13.1 miles.
+Sean Garbutt, director of training programs for three Fleet Feet running shops in and around Sacramento, California, knows all too well about running beginners.
+He has guided and trained hundreds of athletes for half marathons, and with his tips, you’ll know the roundabouts of running in no time.

-Although you can find a plethora of half marathon training plans online or in running books, Garbutt’s experience has shown that it’s not always about the destination; it’s the experience.
+Although you can find an abundant amount of half marathon training plans online or in running books, Garbutt’s experience has shown that the destination isn’t always it; it’s the experience.
 “You might not get that dream time your very first half marathon, but it’s a process,” Garbutt said.
 “Setting milestone goals along the way can be helpful in moving you toward that goal down the road.”
 Enjoy your training sessions and celebrate your accomplishments — small or big — with friends, family, and a couple of well-earned beers.

-So the real question is how long this sonofabitch is going to take to train for, how many boozy Saturday nights you’re going to have to give up, and how many Swedish Fish are going to go on swimming.
-According to Garbutt, beginners don’t have to be hammering out five-milers; if you can handle three miles without stopping, a good training program can get you the rest of the way over 10 weeks.
-If you’re already active in another fairly aerobic sport, from pick-up basketball to cycling, soccer, or another “deeper base of fitness,” he said, you can cut your time to eight weeks, but probably not much shorter.
-And why would you want to?
-“We don’t believe in shortcuts,” he said.
-“We always like folks to be in it for the journey as much as for the finish line.”
+So the real question is how long this sonofabitch is going to take to train for, how many boozy Saturday nights you’re going to have to give up, and how much Swedish Fish are going to go on swimming.
+According to Garbutt, beginners don’t have to be hammering out 5-milers; if you can handle 3 miles without stopping, a good training program can get you the rest of the way over 10 weeks.
+If you’re already active in another fairly aerobic sport, from pick-up basketball to cycling, soccer, or another “deeper base of

 Regarding frequency, newer runners should aim for four to five days a week, mixing in easy runs; one progressively longer run, which will peak at 12 miles two weeks before your race; and some kind of faster workout, Garbutt said.
 More experienced runners can expand up to six days a week, but he cautions against seven days with no rest: “The costs are too great with cumulative fatigue,” he said.
 Cycle three weeks of increasing mileage with one week of lower mileage, which allows your body to rest and recover.